Updated August 21st, 2022 by Travel the Greek Way

 Kosta beach is 5 km from Porto Heli and a great beach to spend a day in by the seaside cafes and taverns.
 You can also take the boat for a trip to the classy island of Spetses, which is only 15 minutes far from Porto Heli.

-Koilada village with the Shrimps
+Visit Koilada village for the shrimp

-10 km far from Porto Heli you will find Koilada, another beautiful fishing village where you can taste its famous shrimps and its small port with the moored boats.
+10 km far from Porto Heli you will find Koilada, another beautiful fishing village where you can taste its famous shrimps and its small port with moored boats.

-Hike Frangthi Cave and Didyma
+Hike to Frangthi Cave and Didyma

-If you like caves, then you should visit the impressive Frangthi cave, on the north shore of Ermionida, one of the most important prehistorical caves with a length of about 150m.
+If you like caves, then you should visit the impressive Frangthi cave, on the north shore of Ermionida, one of the most important prehistorical caves in the world with a length of about 150m.
 You can go there by car and easy hike along the beach following the red signs for 10-15 minutes.
 The cave is right across from Ermioni village.

 The Caves and chapels of Didyma village are places of outstanding beauty and a rare sight.
 There are 2 large craters, formed after the roof of the cave collapsed and 2 chapels carved into the rocks.
 It might be challenging to find the caves, so ask help from a local guide.

 One of the best things to do in Porto Heli Peloponnese is to go to Ermioni seaside village, walk at its lovely port, and hike (5 km) to the new Environmental Park all the way to Lepitsa sandy beach with green-blue waters.
 Take a hat, plenty of water, and sunscreen, there is almost no shade during the 5 km hike.
 Take the ferry from Ermioni’s port and hop to another fantastic Greek island, Hydra.